A young Black man smiling in the park.

 Diazepam and everyday life

-Diazepam starts to work very quickly in your body, and you should get calming effects within two hours of taking it.
+Diazepam starts to work very quickly in your body.
+You should get calming effects within two hours of taking it.

 You may want to let your family and friends know you are taking diazepam so they can support you and help you look out for side effects.